Skip to main content

 }

-The above code assigns access permissions to the previously created groups and specifies dependencies to ensure the permissions are only assigned once the groups and their corresponding home folders are successfully created.
+The code above assigns access permissions to the previously created groups.
+It specifies dependencies so that the permissions are only assigned after the groups and their corresponding home folders are successfully created.

 Create Client Subfolders